GLOBAL MARKETS-Dollar falls on durables data; stocks steady

 Investor expectations for higher rates have grown since last week's minutes from the central bank's April meeting signaled a June increase was on the table.
 Comments from policymakers and upbeat U.S. economic data in recent days have supported those views.

-MSCI's all-country world stock index rose 0.3 percent, while the FTSEurofirst 300 closed up 0.2 percent.
+MSCI's all-country world stock index rose 0.2 percent, while the pan-European FTSEurofirst 300 index of leading regional stocks was flat.

-"The global surplus still exists and there is still a possibility that oil prices could retrace further," said Dominick Chirichella, senior partner at the Energy Management Institute in New York.

-Yields on U.S. medium- to long-dated Treasuries fell to session lows following solid demand at a $28 billion of seven-year note supply, the final leg of this week's $88 billion in coupon-bearing government debt issuance.
+U.S. Treasury prices rose, with short- and medium-dated yields retreating from 10-week highs, ahead of a $28 billion sale of seven-year notes, the final leg of this week's $88 billion in longer-dated government debt supply.

-The benchmark 10-year Treasury yield was down 4 basis points at 1.832 percent, while five-year yield was 5 basis points lower at 1.352 percent.
+The two-year yield was down nearly 3 basis points at 0.891 percent, while the five-year yield slipped over 2 basis points to 1.380 percent.

-In the precious metals market, gold prices was on pace for its seventh straight session of decines, its longest stretch of losses since early November.
-Spot gold was down 0.3 percent to $1,220.06 an ounce.
-(Additional reporting by Barani Krishnan and Sam Forgione in New York and Ankur Banerjee in Bengaluru; Editing by Bernadette Baum and Nick Zieminski)
+In the precious metals market, gold prices gained as the dollar fell.
+Spot gold rose 0.1 percent to $1,224.96 an ounce.
+(Additional reporting by Nigel Stephenson in London, Ankur Banerjee in Bengaluru and Sam Forgione in New York; Editing by Bernadette Baum)

 * Safe-haven yen gains ahead of British PM May's Brexit speech